FastheDeveloper/AutoBuf/README.md

-Video demonstration and Pictures coming soon
+Video demonstration and Pictures to be found in 'processes' folder